The idea of a Jewish Institute for Technical Education in Palestine (1901-1921)

 Prof. Sidney Goldstein, originally from England, founded the Faculty of Aeronautical Engineering back in 1949 and expanded it against all odds.
 Together with the engineers trained at the Technion, she helped the aircraft industry in Israel to flourish.
 Prof. Goldstein bundled academic regulations at the university into formal guiding principles of Western standards, which formed the basis for the academic development of the university.

 At the beginning of the 1950s, Prime Minister David Ben-Gurion selects a 1.2 km2 area for the new Technion campus so that the university can adapt to the needs of the steadily increasing number of students.
 Foundation stones for the new buildings are laid on the saddle of Mount Carmel in 1953 and the number of faculty members rises to 206.
-During the 10-year term of office of President Gen. Dori, a faculty of science, a graduate school, the “Research and Development” department, which was transformed into a foundation, and numerous new engineering programs were established.
+During the more than 10-year term of office of President Lt.
+(Gen.) Yaakov Dori, a science faculty, a graduate school, the “Research and Development” department, which has been transformed into a foundation, and numerous new engineering programs are established.
 Previously taught as courses, subjects such as mathematics, chemistry, physics, mechanics and agricultural engineering soon grew into their departments, and the American Technion Society, founded in 1954, wrung a promise from Prime Minister Ben-Gurion to receive an additional dollar from the Israeli state for every dollar donated to build the new campus.
 The other Technion companies worldwide were soon involved in this endeavor.

 The Faculty of Medicine, which was opened in 1969, was associated with great expectations of fruitful cooperation between the engineering and medical faculties.
 These came to fruition decades later in the blossoming of medical technology and in the 2020s in the combination of artificial intelligence with the life and natural sciences.